Slow Reads

 It is easy to join the slow read program.
 Just subscribe and I will send you a weekly post on Monday morning that summarises the story of the chapter for the week, and points to key characters, context, and chat questions for the week.
 Paid subscribers and Angels of History get bonus content.
 But all subscribers join the caravan to read the amazing story of Jacob Frank.

 So relax and enjoy this great novel.
 You can follow the 32-week program reading about 30 pages a week.
+In May I changed the pace to about 15 pages a day, or three chapters a week.
 If you want to go faster or slower or jump in and out depending on your schedule, that is fine.
 This page will always be here for your reference.

 So let me help you make this thousand-page masterpiece one of your best reads of 2025.